General meaning

 Persisting in cutting where one should circumvent or wait.

-In its shadow, this combination can push one to strike harder against the same obstacles, risking self-harm.
-One can multiply brutal decisions, ruptures, or forceful actions, without recognizing that the blockage comes from a larger structure.
-The danger is to confuse courage with sterile obstinacy.
+In its shadow, this combination can drive one to strike harder against the same obstacles, risking self-harm.
+One may multiply brutal decisions, ruptures, or forceful actions without recognizing that the blockage stems from a larger structure.
+The danger lies in confusing courage with sterile obstinacy.

 Calibration questions